 Chlamydia is a sexually transmitted disease (STD) caused by bacteria.
 It is the second most common STD in the U.S. The Centers for Disease Control and Prevention estimate there are 2.86 million chlamydia infections in the U.S. each year.
+In Denver, chlamydia remains the most common infection, affecting an estimated 7,317 Denver residents in 2018, and more than one in 100 in Denver.
+Due to decreasing condom use and other factors, chlamydia diagnoses increased by 24 percent in 2018 from years earlier.
 Chlamydia is often called a “silent” infection because 70-95 percent of women and 90 percent of men who have chlamydia do not have any symptoms.

 What are the symptoms of chlamydia?

 Most people who have chlamydia do not have any symptoms.
 For people with symptoms, the most common symptoms of chlamydia are: